abhisheksubbu/abhisheksubbu.github.io/_posts/2017-12-17-speaking-at-techwizz17-on-design-patterns.md

 I am writing this blog with lots of satisfaction that I had today by seeing that we as a team did a great job of teaching the concept of Design Patterns in 1 day for which people take years to master.

 ![Speaking at TechWizz](https://abhisheksubbusite.s3-ap-southeast-1.amazonaws.com/images/speaking-at-TechWizz17.png)

+[Link to the Design Patterns codebase](/downloads/) used in the session for learning purpose